-Get decision makers and users involved
+Get decision makers and users on board

 Identifying investments and a project plan

 Plan investments and the project schedule in order to identify and clear any stumbling blocks as soon as possible.
 A certain amount of investment is necessary at first in order to be able to enjoy the advantages later.
-This includes and investment of time and also money, but these will quickly pay off.
+This includes an investment of time and also money, but these will quickly pay off.
 If you’re not ready to do this, there is not much point in progressing any further.
 Create a chronological timescale that you will then follow along with the decision makers involved.

 Put together a specification sheet early on